kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 </center>
 <br>

 It’s clear from this figure that the majority of common variants are not unique to a single sample.
 Instead, they are often widely distributed and shared between samples, resulting in a large degree of overlap between ellipses.
 The African Caribbean and African American (ACB and ASW) samples share nearly all of the common variation found in other samples.
 However, as noted above, they also have greater amounts of genetic variation compared to that found in the other samples (larger area), and some of that variation is not common in the other samples from the Americas.
 This does not mean that these variants are completely absent from the other groups, but instead, that these variants are rare or undetected in the other samples included in the figure.
-For example, maybe 10% of people in the ACB sample carry a T instead of an A at a particular site, but this T is found in only 1% of the CEU sample.
+For example, maybe 10% of people’s chromosomes in the ACB sample carry a T instead of an A at a particular site, but this T is found in only 1% of the CEU sample.

 To look at the overlap in a different way, we first considered the variation that is common (>5%) in a given sample and then identified in which other samples the variant is also common.